jozsefKecskesi/jozsefKecskesi/README.md

 - 🌱 I’m currently deep dive learning Python.
 - 💞️ I’m looking to collaborate on Big Data projects.
 - 📫 How to reach me: https://www.linkedin.com/in/jozsefkecskesi/
+- 📫 How to reach me: https://jozsefkecskesi.github.io/index.html
+- 📫 How to reach me:

 <!---
 jozsefKecskesi/jozsefKecskesi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.